Evaluations and Requirements

 Daily Evaluation and Online Gradebook Reporting

-Daily evaluation, developed by the The Grauer School, is a unique feature of Discovery Prep.
-Every teacher provides daily qualitative and quantitative evaluation of student behavior and achievement; students also provide a self-evaluation after each class.
-Evaluations are made available to parents via the parent portal on our website so that parents can track their student’s work, and see upcoming assignments.
+Teachers provides daily qualitative and quantitative evaluation of student behavior and achievement; students also provide a self-evaluation after each class.
+Evaluations are made available to parents via Google Classroom and PEAK so that parents can track their student’s work, and see upcoming assignments.
 The Administration uses daily evaluation scores to spot trends in student learning and evaluate progress.

 Students develop portfolios in each academic subject to track their own growth and development.
 Portfolios provide the school with an important qualitative measure of its own as well as student achievement.
 More importantly, these portfolios enable students to achieve an extraordinary level of organization, which pays off in college and throughout life.
 Students write papers or create projects quarterly and evaluate and critique their own portfolios.